KumarOjas/KumarOjas/README.md

 🔭 I’m currently working on a product ( React] 📦 )

-🌱 I’m currently learning React and Astrophysics ✨ 🔭.

- 🌱 I’m a final year  undergraduate at IIIT Vadodara learning React and React Native ✨ 🔭.
+ 🌱 I’m  currently learning React and React Native ✨ 🔭.

    MY YOUTUBE CHANNEL:The_indian_techster_

 👯 I’m looking to collaborate on projects made with Python 🐍, JS/TS.